 Most label printers come bundled with their own proprietary software, such as ZebraDesigner for Zebra printers, CABlabel S3 Lite for CAB printers, and LabelWriter for DYMO printers.
 These programs offer a basic set of printing options, giving you simple templates to print from.
 Some printers offer additional features, like ZebraDesigner and LabelWriter, which allow you to generate barcodes.
 However, barcodes designed this way are usually simple, with limited possibilities for customization.

 Another way to print labels is by using Microsoft Word.
 Most scientists have access to Microsoft Word, through either the university or the company they work for, but for those who don’t, Word may represent an additional expense when buying a label printer.
 With Word, templates can be provided for sheet labels only and will allow you to input label data from excel sheets.
 Barcodes can also be generated using Word with the help of third party add-ins.

-With so many options, selecting printing software can seem complicated.
+With so many options, selecting printing software for your label printer can seem complicated.
 The choice is ultimately based on your laboratory needs; you might require specific types of barcodes or you may have to transfer large datasets directly into your software to print a high volume of labels.
 It is important to understand what you’re going to print and how, and to assess whether the program you eventually pick is compatible with your choice of lab labels, your printer, and your LIMS (if you’re using one, of course).

 LabTAG by GA International is a leading manufacturer of high-performance specialty labels and a supplier of identification solutions used in research and medical labs as well as healthcare institutions.